LacledesLAN/Dockerfiles/README.md

 Levels
 ======
 All Laclede's LAN docker images belong to one of three levels.
-Ideally the lower level images need to be rebuilt less-frequently than higher level images.
+By design the lower the image level the less-frequently it needs to be rebuild during development and event cycles.

 1. Category Level
 -----------------